 By spending meaningful moments with children, parents and other caregivers including the wider community, can play a very important role in developing a child’s key skills for life — skills that will assist them to navigate emotions, frustrations and day to day challenges.
 The Bright Tomorrows app provides tailor-made information to help give children the best start in life and also to help app users further develop their own life skills.

-Built by CoLab in partnership with Vroom, the Bezos Family Foundation and the Raising Children’s Network, the app includes over 1000 fun activities (called moments) for parents to do with their child as well as tips for parents that turn everyday moments into brain building opportunities.
+Built in partnership with Vroom, the Bezos Family Foundation and the Raising Children’s Network, the app includes over 1000 fun activities (called moments) for parents to do with their child as well as tips for parents that turn everyday moments into brain building opportunities.

 Advances in neuroscience show that babies’ little brains are abuzz with activity with up to a million nerve connections triggered every second in response to voices, smiles and meaningful interactions or moments.